jewel/clearskies/protocol/core.md

 as is done with with PBKDF2, but someone possessing the key would already have access to the files themselves, making the passphrase less valuable.

-This key is known as the read-write key, and is an ECC private key.
+This key is known as the read-write key, and is an ECC private key, using secp256k1.
 The "public" key for the ECC private key is the read-only key.
 Due to the way it is used in clearskies, it should not be shared publicly, and will be referred to hereafter as the "verification key" when used to verify signatures.

 The read-only key is used as if it were a new private key, to generate a new public key, which is the known as the "untrusted key", which is used for